 RANGE ROVER EVOQUE

-Weighing 40kg less than Land Rover's inline six, the Si4 engine offers a comparable output, producing 180kW and 360Nm of torque in the Evoque.
+The Si4 engine offers a comparable output to Land Rover's existing inline-six, producing 180kW and 360Nm of torque in the Evoque.
 This same engine is expected to debut in the Australian Ford Falcon sometime in 2011 or 2012.

 Diesel engines will also be offered, both 2.2 litre four-cylinder engines producing 110kW and 140kW respectively, paired with either the six-speed auto or a six-speed manual transmission - the latter combined with a fuel-saving stop/start system.